OXFORD BACH SOLOISTS

 Bringing together performers and audiences in an immersive experience of the complete vocal works of Johann Sebastian Bach.

 Bach’s music is community music.
 He was famously networked amongst an extended family of musicians in northern Germany.
-Today, OBS champions our local students, scholars, players, soloists, and amateurs in performances that mirror the diversity of our community.
+Today, OBS champions our local choral scholars, students, players, conductors, and soloists who participate in our high-quality performances and the diverse audiences of all ages which come to listen and enjoy a unique musical experience.

-OBS provides the next generation of young aspiring singers with the opportunity to develop their solo singing within the musical programme of the Oxford Bach Soloists.
-Funded by the generosity of our donors and foundations, 10 competitively appointed Choral Scholars develop their skills by taking on step-out solos during our concerts, and receive professional German language coaching.
+OBS provides the next generation of aspiring early music performers with the opportunity to develop their skills within the musical programme of the Oxford Bach Soloists.
+Funded by the generosity of our donors and foundations, our Choral Scholars develop their skills by taking on step-out solos during our concerts and receive professional German language coaching.
 They transfer their learning experience to the rest of the chorus by making up its core and contribution to its musical integrity.
-See our Choral Scholars for 2023/24.
+OBS’s scholarship scheme has also expanded to Continuo Scholars, providing instrumental coaching and ensemble training to young keyboard players.
+Through the rehearsal process and performances, they will build confidence and expertise in historical performance practice.

 Our Impact